This page explains the powers and responsibilities of WHS inspectors when entering a workplace.

 - any WHS representative carrying out work for the PCBU at the workplace.

-However the inspector does not have to notify any person if it would defeat the purpose for which the place was entered or cause unreasonable delay.
+However, the inspector does not have to notify any person if it would defeat the purpose for which the place was entered or would cause unreasonable delay.

 Under the model WHS laws, inspectors can only enter residential premises if: